 In August 2018, the FASB issued ASU No. 2018-15 Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
-The amendments in this ASU align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
+The amendments in this ASU align the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangement that include an internal use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by the amendments in this ASU.
 The amendments in this ASU are effective for fiscal years beginning after December 15, 2019, and interim period, for all entities.
 The amendments in this ASU should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
 The Company is assessing the impact of the adoption of the ASU on its financial statements, disclosure requirements and methods of adoption.